barishandas/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-A code for multi label classification of emotions.
+A code for multi label classification of emotions using various classifiers.